-However, like many other service providers, there are certain practices which renter should follow in order to get the best of it.
+However, like many other service providers, there are certain practices that renters should follow to get the best of it.
 Therefore, here are some of the common mistakes when hiring a skip bin that should be avoided.

-Hiring a skip bin is simple you just need to search on google for “skip bin hire near me” or even get a phone call to your local one which referred from your neighbour but a thing that often missed “Do you have available space at your place to put the skips?”.
+Hiring a skip bin is simple you just need to search on google for “skip bin hire near me” or even get a phone call from your local one which referred from your neighbour but a thing that is often missed is “Do you have available space at your place to put the skips?”.

 Once you have confirmed that you have enough space for a skip bin to be placed and the correct size; usually for a household daily waste a 2m3 skip bin is sufficient; then your next step is choosing where to put the bin.

 Normally, a skip bin provider will ask you on the quotation or a phone call where you want it to be placed, whether in the front yard, backyard or garage, anything that seems fit with you.
 However, you need to consider a few things before deciding its placement:

 - Will it be blocking people from walking around?

 - Will it be damaging the grass surrounding your place?

 - Do I need a permit to place it?